zoremwithit/flashcoin/README.md

-flashcoin is new and revolutionary and willbbe the future of cryptocurrency
+flashcoin is new and revolutionary and will be the future of cryptocurrency